Mines Videos Website News

 CautionaryNoteRegardingForward-LookingInformation

 This press release contains “forward-looking information& and “forward-looking statements& within the meaning of applicable securities legislation (collectively, “forward-looking statements&), including, but not limited to, statements relating to future events or future financial or operating performance of the Company and reflect management&s expectations and assumptions regarding the Company&s growth, results, performance and business prospects and opportunities.
 Such forward-looking statements reflect management&s current beliefs and are based on information currently available to it.
-These forward-looking statements include, but are not limited to, the Company&s ability to secure its project financing and to secure a positive FID, including to complete the term sheet and finalize the legal documentation, to execute contracts with key suppliers and construction contractors, to complete the detailed engineering, to develop a fully integrated ore-to-battery-material source of graphite-based active anode material in the Province of Québec, including the possibility of sequencing financing stages, exploring various financing and commercial scenarios to lessen risk exposure and facilitate its market entry, the completion of the Phase-2 Matawinie Mine and Bécancour Battery Material Plant, and the expected results of the initiatives described in this press release, and those statements which are discussed under the “About Nouveau Monde& paragraph and elsewhere in the press release which essentially describe the Company&s outlook and objectives.
+These forward-looking statements include, but are not limited to the Company&s ability to raise all funds needed to complete the Phase-2 Matawinie Mine, the Company&s ability to execute the construction and the commissioning of the Matawinie mine project as planned and in accordance with the execution plan and strategy, the ability of all contractors and suppliers of the Company to deliver in accordance with their commitment, the Company&s ability to develop and fund the 13,000 tpy battery material plant in Bécancour, including the ability to reach final investment decision in H2-2026 and the expected results of the initiatives described in this press release, and those statements which are discussed under the “About Nouveau Monde Graphite& paragraph and elsewhere in the press release which essentially describe the Company&s outlook and objectives.

 Forward-looking statements are based upon a number of estimates and assumptions that, while considered reasonable by the Company as of the time of such statements, are inherently subject to significant business, economic and competitive uncertainties and contingencies.
 These estimates and assumptions are not guarantees of future performance and may prove to be incorrect.
-Moreover, these forward-looking statements are based upon various underlying factors and assumptions, including the business relationship between the Company and its stakeholders, the ability to obtain sufficient financing for the development of the Matawinie Mine and the Bécancour Battery Material Plant, the Company&s ability to satisfy the due diligence processes of the stakeholders, and are not guarantees of future performance.
+Moreover, these forward-looking statements are based upon various underlying factors and assumptions, including the Company&s ability to execute the construction and the commissioning of the Matawinie mine project as planned and in accordance with the execution plan and strategy, the ability of all contractors and suppliers of the Company to deliver in accordance with their commitment, the Company&s ability to develop and fund the 13,000 tpy battery material plant in Bécancour, including the ability to reach final investment decision in H2-2026.

 Forward-looking statements are subject to known or unknown risks and uncertainties that may cause actual results to differ materially from those anticipated or implied in the forward-looking statements.
-Risk factors that could cause actual results or events to differ materially from current expectations include, among others, availability financing or financing on favorable terms for the Company, delays in the reaching FID, and general economic conditions, as well as earnings, capital expenditure, cash flow and capital structure risks and general business risks.
-A further description of risks and uncertainties can be found in NMG&s Annual Information Form dated March 31, 2025, including in the section thereof captioned “Risk Factors&, which is available on SEDAR+ at www.sedarplus.ca and on EDGAR at www.sec.gov.
+Risk factors that could cause actual results or events to differ materially from current expectations include, among others, failure to complete the construction and commissioning as planned and expected timeline, the failure to reach final investment decision for the 13-ktpy battery material plant in Becancour and general business risks.
+A further description of risks and uncertainties can be found in NMG&s Annual Information Form dated March 25, 2026, including in the section thereof captioned “Risk Factors&, which is available on SEDAR+ at www.sedarplus.ca and on EDGAR at www.sec.gov.
 Unpredictable or unknown factors not discussed in this Cautionary Note could also have material adverse effects on forward-looking statements.

 Many of these uncertainties and contingencies can directly or indirectly affect, and could cause, actual results to differ materially from those expressed or implied in any forward-looking statements.
 There can be no assurance that forward-looking statements will prove to be accurate, as actual results and future events could differ materially from those anticipated in such statements.
 Forward-looking statements are provided for the purpose of providing information about management&s expectations and plans relating to the future.
 The Company disclaims any intention or obligation to update or revise any forward-looking statements or to explain any material difference between subsequent actual events and such forward-looking statements, except to the extent required by applicable law.